akseldeneken/TC2037-Evidenge-2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 ## Ambiguity and Left Recursion Analysis

 This grammar is not ambiguous since each sentence can only be derived in **one** unique way, and each word generates a **single** valid parse tree.
-There is no possibility of multiple parse trees for the same sentence.
+There is no possibility of multiple parse trees for the same sentence since they all follow the simple structure subject-verb-object.

 Regarding left recursion, the grammar does not contain it.
 All productions start with terminal symbols or non-terminals that eventually lead directly to terminal symbols without recursion.